opencelium/opencelium/docs/gettinginvolved/installation.rst

 .. note::
 	| Modify application.yml
 	| Within section "Database configuration section of MariaDB and MongoDB":
-	| - change password of opencelium user for MariaDB
+	| - change password of opencelium user for MariaDB (default "secret1234")
-	| - change password of oc_admin user for MongoDB in uri line
+	| - change password of oc_admin user for MongoDB in uri line (default "secretsecret")

 	| Just in case you are using SSL, add certs to the ssl section.
 	| It has to be a p12 keystore file with password!